 The appearance of veneer is determined by how the veneer is cut from the log and then jointed.
 Cutting is done in 4 different ways.

-The trunk rotates around its axis and cuts are made perpendicular to the annual rings.
+The trunk rotates around its axis and cuts are made at right angles to the annual rings.

 Not only is the way the log is cut done in different ways, the joining technique of the individual sheets is also done in four ways.
 Again, this creates different outcomes of the veneer sheet.

-The picture becomes more balanced with the head-to-foot combination.
-There is no top or bottom to the slab and this grouting method creates a regular appearance.
+The image becomes more balanced with the head-to-foot combination.
+There is no top or bottom to the slab and this grouting method creates a regular appearance. - Mixmatch

-Mixmatch, literally “mix and match,” is a technique in which we randomly join veneer from different trees with varying cuts.
+Mixmatch, literally “mixing and matching,” is a technique in which we randomly join veneer from different trees with varying cuts.

 Working together, having a cup of coffee or a fun project?